Arthur Capell, 1st Baron Capell of Hadham: Life

 Capell was one of the chief Royalist leaders in the second Civil War, but met with no success, and on 27 August 1648, together with Earl of Norwich, he surrendered to Lord Fairfax at Colchester, on the promise of quarter for life.

 This assurance was afterwards interpreted as not binding the civil authorities, and his fate for some time hung in the balance.
 He succeeded in escaping from the Tower of London, wading the moat once he had got over the walls, only to be betrayed by a Thames waterman, who had been engaged to row him from a hiding place at the Temple to one in Lambeth.
 He was again captured and was condemned to death by parliament, on 8 March 1649, and beheaded together with the Duke of Hamilton and the Earl of Holland.
+The beheadings were carried out by Richard Brandon in his capacity as the common hangman of London.

 One of Lord Capell's last requests was for his heart to be buried with the body of King Charles I, and after his execution, Capell's heart was preserved in a silver box.

 The silver box was kept in the custody of the Bishop of Winchester, and was later presented, by the Bishop, to King Charles II.
 In 1703, a heart in a silver box was found at Hadham Hall, suggesting that the King sent the heart to Capell's son.
 It was later taken to Cassiobury, but since the dissolution and sale of the Cassiobury estate, the whereabouts of Capell's heart are now unknown.
 A memorial stone to Lord Capell was erected at St Cecelia's Church in Little Hadham, Hertfordshire.